mrmattson/next/index.md

 ## Conclusion

 Riot is Web Components for everyone.
 Think React + Polymer but without the bloat.
+Its API is heavily inspired by Vue.js but instead it contains just the bare minimum to build a modern frontend project.
 It's intuitive to use and it weighs almost nothing.
 And it works today.
 No reinventing the wheel, but rather taking the good parts of what's there and making the simplest tool possible.

 We should focus on reusable components instead of templates.
 According to the developers of React: